Raj-Datta-Manohar/RecordView/README.md

             @Override
             public void onLessThanSecond() {
-              //When the record time is less than One Second Log.d("RecordView", "onLessThanSecond");
+              //When the record time is less than Three Seconds Log.d("RecordView", "onLessThanSecond");
             }
         });